msgrizz/srd-wc1-wc2-demos/Web/pltlabs-chrome-bt-example/readme.md

 * Author: [@carybran](http://twitter.com/carybran)

 ---------
 The source code in this repository is a Google Chrome packaged applicaiton.
-The applicaiton highlights Plantronics device access over Bluetooth and will run on build 37 and greater of the Chrome browser (tested on Mac) as well as Chrome OS.
+The application highlights Plantronics device access over Bluetooth and will run on build 37 and greater of the Chrome browser (tested on Mac) as well as Chrome OS.

 Please make sure you have paired and connected your Plantronics Edge or Wearable Concept device with the host system.